Carbon-Farm-Network/Requirements-Doc/Recipes.md

 This will be a new menu item on the "config" menu from the upper right person icon.
 "Recipes".
 It can probably be a list + CUD modal, like the others, but it is a more complex data structure.

-I'm not sure the best UX for this, will work on something.
-The process plus inputs and outputs should be on the same page.
-Ideas welcome.
+### List

+Like the other lists, with an Add Recipe button.
+In each list item: Inputs, Process, Outputs.
+See if we can fit that on one line across the page.

+* Inputs: comma separated list of resourceConformsTo (resource specification) names of all the inputs
+* Process: the process name
+* Outputs: comma separated list of  resourceConformsTo (resource specification) names of all the outputs

+### Modal (or a whole page)

+Process with it's inputs and outputs on one page.
+Think about how to lay out the most intuitively, but also the cleanest to code, since this is an infrequently used configuration.

+Process:
+* Name - RecipeProcess.name - required
+* Description - RecipeProcess.note - optional
+* Calendar time - RecipeProcess.hasDuration (numericDuration + unitType) (If Duration isn't implemented, then just skip this.) - optional
+* Process specification - RecipeProcess.processConformsTo.name (a drop down of all ProcessSpecifications) - required

+Input (for each one):
+* Action - RecipeFlow.action (drop down of Actions, only the ones where Action.inputOutput is Input) - required
+* Quantity, Unit (like on Offers) - RecipeFlow.resourceQuantity (drop down on units) - required
+* Resource Specification - RecipeFlow.resourceConformsTo (drop down of all RSs) - required
+* Stage - RecipeFlow.stage (drop down of ProcessSpecification.name), text something like "choose if this resource must come from a specific process specification" - optional
+* Description - RecipeFlow.note - optional

+Output (for each one):
+* Action - RecipeFlow.action (drop down of Actions, only the ones where Action.inputOutput is Output) - required
+* Quantity, Unit (like on Offers) - RecipeFlow.resourceQuantity (drop down on units) - required
+* Resource Specification - RecipeFlow.resourceConformsTo (drop down of all RSs) - required
+* Description - RecipeFlow.note - optional

+### New field:

-One other:  Add "substitutable" to the ResourceSpecification modal.
+Add "substitutable" to the ResourceSpecification modal - true, false, or null.
 Some text would be good, like "Any item of this specification can be substituted for any other".
+Could default in the list to true.

 ## Data